 Prior to July 1, 2005, the Company accounted for compensation expense associated with its stock options under the intrinsic value method in Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees."
-Accordingly, no compensation cost has been recognized for the Company's unmodified stock options in its condensed consolidated financial statements for the three months ended September 30, 2004.
-If the compensation cost of its stock options had been determined consistent with the original SFAS No. 123, the Company's net income and earnings per common share and common share equivalent would have changed to the pro-forma amounts indicated below:
+Accordingly, no compensation cost has been recognized for the Company's unmodified stock options in its condensed consolidated financial statements for the three months and six months ended December 31, 2004.